alejandrocoria/web/content/trademark/index.md

 The Stack Overflow name and logo are trademarks of Stack Exchange Inc.

-CurseForge and the CurseForge logo are trademarks of Twitch Interactive, Inc.
+CurseForge and the CurseForge logo are trademarks of Overwolf.

-Twitter and the Twitter logo are trademarks of Twitter, Inc.
+Modrinth and the Modrinth logo are trademarks of Rinth, Inc.

+X and the X logo are trademarks of X Corp.